Swim Meet 101

 Why don't coaches come talk to the swimmers after each race?

 Because we have over 100 swimmers in every meet.
 If the coaches tracked down each swimmer to talk to them, they would miss more races and not be able to give any feedback.
-Swimmers need to get in the habit of talking to their coaches after their race.
+Swimmers can ask their coaches for feedback after the meet ends or at the next practice.

 Why was my child DQ’d and what does it mean?

 There are league rules on techniques for each stroke.
 If your child’s swim violates any of these rules, then their swim is disqualified and their time is not recorded.
 A DQ provides valuable information that can make a swimmer a better competitor.
-Your swimmer is encouraged to ask their coach why they got DQed and how to improve next time they swim the event.
+Your swimmer is encouraged to ask their coach at their next practice why they got DQed and how to improve next time they swim the event.

 How does a swimmer avoid disqualification?